KidkArolis/cherrytree-for-react/README.md

   })
 }
 ```

-Note: this example demonstrates how you'd use `cherrytree-for-react` with `redux`.
-If you don't use `redux`, simply use `Router` component at the top level, instead of the `Provider`.

 The router will be injected into the context of the render tree.
 You can use it to generate links or initiate transitions, e.g.